awsdocs/amazon-cloudwatch-user-guide/doc_source/AlarmThatSendsEmail.md

 **Note**
 Some AWS resources don't send metric data to CloudWatch under certain conditions\.
 For example, Amazon EBS might not send metric data for an available volume that is not attached to an Amazon EC2 instance, because there is no metric activity to be monitored for that volume\.
 If you have an alarm set for such a metric, you might notice its state change to `INSUFFICIENT_DATA`\.
 This might indicate that your resource is inactive, and might not necessarily mean that there is a problem\.
 You can specify how each alarm treats missing data\.
-For more information, see [Configuring How CloudWatch Alarms Treat Missing Data](#alarms-and-missing-data)\.
+For more information, see [Configuring how CloudWatch alarms treat missing data](#alarms-and-missing-data)\.